 int cycles = 720000;

-37. Check the Debugger settings and ensure that 'OpenSDA Embedded Debug - USB Port' is selected for interface.
+35. Check the Debugger settings and ensure that 'OpenSDA Embedded Debug - USB Port' is selected for interface.
+Or select the settings which are appropriate for your hardware configuration.

-41. To see the output register bits change, go to 'EmbSys Registers' tab and expand 'GPIO', then 'PTD' and 'PDOR'.
+39. To see the output register bits change, go to 'EmbSys Registers' tab and expand 'GPIO', then 'PTD' and 'PDOR'.
+Double-click on PDOR to enable reading of the values.

-42. Click resume to advance to the breakpoint, see the LED on board change color
+40. Click resume to advance to the breakpoint, see the LED on board change color.